 The basic thought is that you want to sweat as little as possible and stay dry as much as possible.
 To generate this your clothing must transport moisture away from the skin, hold dry warm air close to the body and keep rain and snow out.
-The three-layer-principle enables you to regulate your body temperature yourself by taking off or putting on garments as changing weather or intensity of work demand.
-Here is how it works from inside out:
+The three-layer-system enables you to regulate your body temperature yourself by taking off or putting on garments as changing weather or intensity of work demand.